jussihyva/core/README.md

 ## Core System

-A system for debugging, memory tracking and error messaging.
+A system for debugging, rawory tracking and error messaging.